tyme-app/plugins/OpenProjectImporter/README.md

 ### Updating Tasks (Work Packages) from Time Entries

-If the option to update tasks is enabled, the time entries for the selected range will be selected.
+If the option to update tasks is enabled, the time entries in Tyme for the selected range will be selected.
 The associated tasks are then retrieved and updated individually, even if they have been closed in OpenProject or are no longer assigned to you.

 If you have a high number of different tasks, the import will take much longer.
 This is because each work package must be retrieved individually to update the tasks.

+## License

+Distributed under the MIT License.
+See the LICENSE file for more info.

+> [!IMPORTANT]
+> This License only applies to the OpenProjectImporter Plugin.